 From here my guidebook suggests the trail is a bit “scungy”, so I’m not sure what to expect.
-Turns out there is no trail – at least there might have been ten years, ago but there’s no remnant of any track along the creek anymore.
+Turns out there is no trail – at least there might have been ten years, ago but there’s no remnant of any track along Glenbrook Creek anymore.
 There’s fairly thick scrub right down to the edge of the eater.
 The easiest way to proceed is down the creek, which is mostly no more than waist deep, with occasional sections of rock-hopping.

 The good news is that while there’s still no clear track along this section, after some initial scrambling through thick undergrowth, we cross the river and find a rough track on the southern side (right-hand side going downstream).
 It’s not really a marked trail, but it feels like it night have been a track some time ago, and is much quicker than wading along the creek as we have been.

 We stop for a break about half-way between the Duck Hole and Blue Pool, having made pretty good time – about 45min to cover 1.5km, which is about twice our previous pace.
-It’s here, after enjoying a freshing dip, I realise that my wallet and car keys are no longer in my backpack.
+It’s here, after enjoying a refreshing dip, that I realise that my wallet and car keys are no longer in my backpack.

 We head back to the Duck Hole – I’m pretty sure I must have left them somewhere near the spot we came out of the creek, where we had a short break, but can’t see them.
 I look in a few different spots, before reluctantly giving up.
 I’m not expecting anymore to find them, as we’ve only seen one person on the whole walk.
 It also means that rather than driving my car back to Sydney, we’ll be taking the train…

 0.0km Start at end of Florabella St, Warrimoo 3.2km Junction with track to Plateau Parade (Blaxland) 3.8km Take steep track down to Glenbrook Creek (Springwood MGA777632) 4.0km Glenbrook Creek is reached 7.2km Duck hole (and exit track to Glenbrook [2.3km to Glenbrook station] 10.2km Blue Pool 12.8km Glenbrook Station

-|Resources||Take a Walk in the Blue Mountains (John & Lym Daly) has this walk and some variants, but references a track that no longer exists.
+John and Lyn Daly’s Take a Walk in the Blue Mountains book includes this bushwalk and some variants, but references a track that no longer exists.